 Maybe you are enjoying all the sights and sounds of Christmas, feeling happy and hopeful.
 Maybe it’s a sad time for you because you miss a loved one or are feeling disappointed.
 You could also be feeling all of these emotions.
 And that’s OK.
 It’s more important to understand them and give yourself some grace.
 Here are a few helpful tips:

 Take time to listen to your feelings

-It is critical to take a small amount of time out of your day, even just 5-10 minutes, to sit, be still and notice your thoughts, feelings, and bodily sensations.
+Try taking a small amount of time out of your day, even just 5-10 minutes, to sit, be still and notice your thoughts, feelings, and bodily sensations.
 You can even do this while driving to work, folding laundry, cleaning the dishes.
 As you spend more time thinking about your mental attitude, identifying your emotions, and noticing how your body feels, you make a strong impact on your own personal relationship with yourself.
 At first, it may feel foreign and perhaps overwhelming; but just like making a new friend, spending time and showing care serves to strengthen the relationship.
 Self-compassion can be giving yourself permission to take a break, telling yourself that it is okay to have a certain thought or feeling, or creating a boundary with a person/people that are not healthy for you.
 This practice of showing compassion to yourself cultivates feelings of inner peace.

 Recognize how you cope with feelings